The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 • For ESPN: Balancing its role as a news outlet covering scandals while also being a major business partner in the sports world.

-In essence, prediction market insider trading crosses the intersection of sports news, financial reporting (like stock/media deals), and just shows with this recent criminal investigations into betting on games using privileged player info, imagine whats going on behind the scenes with corporations and privileged market information.
+In essence, prediction market insider trading sits at the intersection of sports news, financial reporting (like stock/media deals), and criminal investigations into betting on games using privileged player info.
+Imagine what's happening behind the scenes with corporations and privileged market information.

 Prediction markets have made deals with several major news sites to integrate their data and probabilities into news coverage.
 The key partnerships involve Kalshi and Polymarket.